skip to main content

 Car Seat

-While not likely to fit in your hospital bag, it’s a good idea to have a car seat nearby as a reminder before heading to the hospital.
+car seatWhile not likely to fit in your hospital bag, don’t forget to bring an infant car seat before heading to the hospital – it is required in order for you and baby to be discharged to home.
 After delivery, have someone bring the car seat to the hospital room to ensure it’s correctly adjusted before you leave to take baby home.

 A car seat that has been sitting in a car in the hospital parking lot may be too hot or cold for baby.
 Bringing the car seat to the hospital room will also ensure it’s a comfortable temperature.